 Want to talk to an expert about your morning sickness symptoms?
-Book a consultation with our private midwives who can provide specialist advice and help with any concerns.
+Book a consultation with our private midwives online who can provide specialist advice and help with any concerns.

 [i] Viljoen, E., Visser, J., Koen, N. et al. A systematic review and meta-analysis of the effect and safety of ginger in the treatment of pregnancy-associated nausea and vomiting.
 Nutr J 13, 20 (2014)